foundation/foundation-sites/docs/pages/media-object.md

 ```
 ---

-### Responsive: stack-for-small
+### Stack on Small

-By adding the `stack-for-small` class, you can make your media object responsive.
+By adding the `.stack-for-small` class, you can make your media object responsive.
 Images will get a width of 100%, but you can change that.

 ```html_example
 <div class="media-object stack-for-small">